 In 2019 Rebecca also became a Freeman of the City of London.
 Today most of the practical reasons for obtaining the Freedom of the City have disappeared.
 It nevertheless remains as a unique part of London’s history to which many people who have lived or worked in the City have been proud to be admitted.

-Rebecca actively contributes to the jewellery and craft professions throughout the UK.
-As a member of the Board of Directors for the Association for Contemporary Jewellery (ACJ), She is able to network, debate and converse with some of the UK’s leading jewellers.
+Rebecca actively contributed to the jewellery and craft professions throughout the UK.
+As a member of the Board of Directors for fifteen years for the Association for Contemporary Jewellery (ACJ), she was able to network, debate and converse with some of the UK’s leading jewellers.
 The ACJ is devoted to the promotion, representation, understanding and development of contemporary jewellery.
-Rebecca has built up the Associations online profile by setting up and continually updating five Network pages as well as contributing regularly by writing articles to the recent Findings publication.
+Rebecca built up the Associations online profile by setting up and continually updating five Network pages as well as contributing regularly by writing articles to the recent Findings publication.

 Rebecca was also an active member of the Surrey Hills Arts Advisory group.
 Surrey Hills Arts is a partnership with Surrey Arts, Surrey County Council and the Surrey Hills.
 It aims to engage and inspire people with this outstanding landscape and its unique natural, cultural and industrial heritage through the arts.